lucifer7/spring-cloud-demo/README.md

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

 ### 6. Cloud Tracing: Sleuth and Zipkin
+**Sleuth:**
-Sleuth: Distributed tracing solution for Spring Cloud, support slf4j and the like.
+Distributed tracing solution for Spring Cloud, support slf4j and the like.
 Trace request from MQ, HTTP, Gateway, RestTemplate, etc.
 Will print span and trace id in log(To console/file, or send to collector in json format).

+**Zipkin:**
-Zipkin: client, server, and ui.
+client, server, and ui.
 May accept messages from HTTP(REST API) or Stream(RabbitMQ or Kafka).
 Also it support Spring Boot(@EnableZipkinServer and @EnableZipkinStreamServer).
 Storage of Zipkin support in-memory, MySQL, Elasticsearch, etc.
 Zipkin servers don't share states or config, so they run as cluster.
 (I guess they just run in parallel.
 How clients reach to every nodes of cluster?)

 ### 7. Spring Cloud Stream
 Allow apps to communicate by input and output _channels_.
 Provide Binder for Rabbit MQ and Kafka.
 Where do channels connect?
 Properties define _destination_(Kafka topic or RabbitMQ exchange)

+**Consumer group**
+Inspired by Kafka.
+All groups which subscribe to a given destination receive a copy of published data, but only one member of each receives a given message.

 ## Note
 1. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.